Left chevron

 Develop a creative identity

 We're not talking about devising a one-word moniker for you to go by or trademarking a shade of red.
-A creative identity can be as simple as a consistent sense of self, evident throughout your work.
+A creative identity is a consistent sense of self, evident throughout your work.
+Begin defining your style by answering these questions:

 • How is this me?